marc-heimann/demo-scs/README.md

 	$ docker run <container_name> -p 80:80

 ## Scope
-This service is meant to teach people on how to build a technical foundation for a Service.
+This service is meant to teach people on how to build a technical foundation for a service.

 ## Credits